phaserjs/phaser/v3/dev-guide/README.md

 Now you can build Phaser 3, it's time to run the Examples.

+** Please note: Not all examples run!
+The API is changing frequently, so older examples broke as this happened.
+We will tidy them all up before release **

 1. Make sure you can access the Phaser 3 Examples Runner in your browser.
 If your local server is running on 127.0.0.1 then try to load `http://127.0.0.1/phaser3-examples/public/` and make sure the page loads.
 It should look something like this:

     ![Examples Runner](examples-runner.png)

-2. From the list, scroll down, and pick `021 - image from atlas`.
+2. Click any folder to enter that section of the examples.
+You'll see a list of icons with the example title below them.

+If you click the icon it will load the example into the runner.
+If you click the text it will load it into the sandbox editor.

+Try picking a folder such as 'Animation' and then click the text below the 'Single Sprite Sheet' icon.
 The Phaser 3 Sandbox editor should appear with the code on the left and a blank window on the right.
 You likely do this already, but I strongly suggest you perform all testing with the browsers Dev Tools open.
 In Chrome this will ensure the cache doesn't mess things up, and that you see errors and debug info.

 3. Click 'Run Code'.
-The example should load in the right-pane (in this case it'll show a selection of sprites from a texture atlas)
+The example should load in the right-pane (in this example below you can see a selection of sprites from a texture atlas)

     ![Code Editor](examples-runner2.png)

-    Note: The red background in the grab above is for debugging.
-You may not see this when you run it.
-What's important is that you do actually see the Sprites, and it doesn't throw any errors.

 4. If it doesn't run, check the console for errors, check your paths, and see if anything is missing.